What determines the price of shares?

-If you look on the Australian Securities Exchange website, you’ll see that shares can range in price from just a few cents, to a few hundred dollars.
+If you look at the Australian Securities Exchange website, you’ll see that shares can range in price from just a few cents, to a few hundred dollars.
 But just because one share in a company looks cheap on the surface, doesn’t mean you should buy it.
 What a share is worth cannot be determined by its price alone.

 Because each company has a different number of outstanding shares, the share price doesn’t give us a clue as to the value of the company.
 For that figure, we need the market capitalisation number.
 You can calculate a company’s market capitalisation (it’s total value) by multiplying the stock price with the number of shares available for sale.